abhinandann/Half_Adder/README.md

 The SkyWater Open Source PDK is a collaboration between Google and SkyWater Technology Foundry to provide a fully open source Process Design Kit and related resources, which can be used to create manufacturable designs at 130nm technology.
 The SkyWater Open Source PDK documentation can be found [here](https://skywater-pdk.readthedocs.io/en/main/).Sky130 PDK foundary can be downloaded [here](https://static.fossee.in/esim/installation-files/sky130_fd_pr.zip)

- Follow these steps for Sky130 download and implementaion:
+ Steps to Sky130 PDK download and Implementaion:

 1. Download sky130 PDK files from the above link.
 2. Unzip the folder and save the sky130 files in a new folder.